reticivis-net/mediaforge/README.md

 - `--memory-swap -1`: this allows it to use as much swap memory as it wants (swap memory is temporarily storing memory on disk)
 - `--cpus "3.9"`: the host server has 4 cores, so this allows it to use "3.9"/4 (97.5%) of the PC's CPU time.

+### Automode

+this is designed to work with hosting providers where terminal control is not possible.
+There are 3 arguments to this mode that can be set as docker [build arguments](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg) or [environment variables](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file).
+`AUTOMODE`: set to "ON" to enable automode `AUTOUPDATE`: set to "ON" to update code and packages every run `CONFIG`: base64 encoded version of your config file. see the [set up bot config step of the heroku tutorial](#6-set-up-bot-config)

 ## to self-host natively

 MediaForge is a complex application and manually installing all dependencies is a headache.